xenon-project/website-source/docs/index.md

   - title: Our Mission
     details: Our Mission is to create apps that prioritize user security.
     icon: 🎯
-  - title: Want to contriute?
+  - title: Want to contribute?
     details: If you have any ideas suggest us.
     icon: 💁
 ---